 Bottlebrush plants (Callistemon spp.) get their name from the spikes of flowers that bloom at the ends of the stems, bearing a strong resemblance to a bottle brush.
 Grow them as shrubs or small trees that grow up to 15 feet (4.5 m.).
 Most bottlebrush varieties bloom over a long summer season in shades of red or crimson.
 One exception is C. sieberi, which has light yellow flower spikes.

 Bottlebrush plants need a very mild climate.
-If you live in an area cooler than U.S. Department of Agriculture plant hardiness zones 8b through 11, grow bottlebrush in pots that you can move to a protected area for winter.
+If you live in an area cooler than USDA plant hardiness zones 8b through 11, grow bottlebrush in pots that you can move to a protected area for winter.
 Use a rich, peaty potting soil with a few handfuls of sand added to improve the drainage.
-If pruned hard every year, the plants will grow in pots as small as 6 to 8 inches in diameter.
+If pruned hard every year, the plants will grow in pots as small as 6 to 8 inches (15 to 20 cm.) in diameter.
 If you plan to let the shrub grow, you’ll need a large tub.